deepset-ai/haystack-evaluation/datasets/README.md

 # Datasets

-## ARAGOG
+## 1. ARAGOG

 This dataset is based on the paper [Advanced Retrieval Augmented Generation Output Grading (ARAGOG)](https://arxiv.org/pdf/2404.01037).
 It's a collection of papers from ArXiv covering topics around Transformers and Large Language Models, all in PDF format.

 The dataset contains:
-- 13 PDF papers
+- 13 PDF papers.
 - 107 questions and answers generated with the assistance of GPT-4, and validated/corrected by humans.

 The following metrics can be used: